gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 OK.
 Let's talk about some real world use cases.
 With the `Profiling API` you can:
 + measure the time between `function enter` and `function leave` which enables you to write a CPU profiler to track the total time of every function call
 + notify you about every exception (except `StackOverflow`) which sometimes may help when exceptions are caught somewhere and not logged
-+ maintain the depth of function calls to warn you if a `StackOverflow` may occure
++ maintain the depth of function calls to warn you if a `StackOverflow` may occur
 + rewrite IL code to add functionality to an existing class.
 This enables you to override things that can't be overwritten in code.
 Some mocking frameworks use this approach
 + .....

 You see, many things you can play with :-)

 # The (maybe) bad side
 You have to write the profiler with unmanaged code (mostly the people are using C++) because otherwise the profiler itself would trigger profiling events.
-As far as I know there is no possbility to write a profiler with managed code.
+As far as I know there is no possibility to write a profiler with managed code.

 # Some words about ATL
 You will see that we use an `ATL` project template.
 Do not expect some useful information about this kind of project.
 I just added as much code as required to get a runnable profiler.
 But you must not know any internals about an `ATL` project. just ignore that stuff around your profiler.